-- The largest feature of the ocean floor. - Linear belt of submarine mountains about 60.000 km long. - Plate boundaries: new magma forces its way up between two plates and pushes them apart.
+- The largest feature of the ocean floor. - Linear belt of submarine mountains and active volcanoes about 60.000 km long. - Plate boundaries: new magma forces its way up between two plates and pushes them apart.

 Global sea floor topography from gravity data derived from satellite altimetry and shipboard depth soundings